-A study of pastoral care in a clinical pastoral education (CPE) setting over two consecutive semesters.
+A study of pastoral care in a clinical pastoral education (CPE) setting.
+This may be in a 1 semester intensive unit or over two consecutive semesters in an extended unit.
 Requires successful completion of a 400-hour unit of accredited CPE.
-The application must include the CPE acceptance letter, CPE program description (including clinical, supervision, and didactic activities; and the type of unit: intensive or extended), the reading list, record of the CPE center accreditation and the CPE supervisor's credentials, and a description of the ministry setting, ministry organization, and ministry supervisor (if other than the CPE supervisor).
-Application for P2553 must occur at least 30 days before the beginning of the Gateway semester.
+The application must include the CPE acceptance letter, CPE program description (including clinical, supervision, and didactic activities; and the type of unit: intensive or extended), the reading list, record of the CPE center accreditation and the CPE supervisor's credentials.
+Application for P2553 must be submitted at least 30 days before the beginning of the Gateway semester.
 May substitute for P1121-22.
 Prerequisite: P1111 and approval by the Leadership Formation Chair or designee.
-Credit is not awarded for previous CPE units.
+Credit is not awarded for previously completed CPE units.